-Eventually established an empire that included Mesopotamia, Syria, Palestine and most of Iran.
-Seljuk occupied Khorasan grazing areas and then between 1038 and 1040, he conquered all north-eastern Iran.
+Eventually established an empire that included Mesopotamia, Syria, Palestine, and most of Iran.
+Seljuk occupied Khorasan grazing areas and then between 1038 and 1040, he conquered all of north-eastern Iran.
 Seljuk ruler Togralh Baig declared himself Sultan in Nishapur in 1038 and entered Baghdad in 1055.
-It was in this turbulent military empire, which had religious problems too because it tried to establish a conservative Muslim state.
+It was this turbulent military empire, which had religious problems too because it tried to establish a conservative Muslim state.

 Khayyam studied philosophy at Naishapur and one of his fellow students wrote that he was:-